 Bring a large pot of water to boil. add 1 lb box of elbows or medium shells (any small tubular pasta will work!).
 I’ve had this oval pasta pot for over 5 years and love it! (it’s also on sale as I write this)

 In a large saucepan over medium heat, melt 6 tablespoons of butter.
 Slowly stir in 6 tablespoons of all-purpose flour.
-Add 1 teaspoon salt, 1 teaspoon pepper, & 1 1/2 teaspoons ground mustard.
+Add 1 teaspoon salt, 1 teaspoon pepper, & 1 1/2 teaspoon of ground mustard.

-Whisk constantly for 1-2 minutes until mixture becomes a golden color.
+Whisk constantly for 1-2 minutes until the mixture becomes a golden color.

 Slowly pour in 5 cups of milk.
 Whisking to prevent lumping.

 Bring it to a boil.
 The base needs to come to a boil in order to thicken up.